Portman group will bring NWSL to Los Angeles in 2022

 The team, tentatively named Angel City, will bring the league to 11 teams.
 Louisville FC will join the nine current NWSL clubs next season.

-Jericho-raised Portman and Nortman are joined by gaming entrepreneur Julie Uhrman, the consortium's president in the majority-female group.
+Portman and Nortman are joined by gaming entrepreneur Julie Uhrman, the cornsortium's president in the majority-female group.
 Others involved include actors Eva Longoria, America Ferrera, Jennifer Garner and Uzo Aduba.

 Tech entrepreneur and Reddit co-founder Alexis Ohanian, the husband of tennis star Serena Williams, is the lead investor through his firm Initialized Capital.
 Portman, Nortman and Uhrman all have a financial stake in the team.

-“I think it’s so important to have role models and heroes that are women for kids — both boys and girls — to see.
-And, it’s just such an incredible sport in that it really is a team sport,” Portman, 39, said in an interview with The Associated Press.
-"You see one woman’s success and all the others are cheering her on because one woman’s success is the whole team’s success.”
+“I think it's so important to have role models and and heroes that are women for kids -- both boys and girls -- to see.
+And, it's just such an incredible sport in that it really is a team sport,” Portman said in an interview with The Associated Press.
+"You see one woman's success and all the others are cheering her on because one woman's success is the whole team's success.”

 Among the founding group are more than a dozen former players, including Mia Hamm, Abby Wambach and Julie Foudy, as well as other female business leaders.